release date: Jun. 16, 1969

 label: Zappa Records / Bizarre Industries - nationality: USA

 I first came across this album in the early 80s at the local library.
-I was entruiged by the cover, which I found appealing.
-I took the album home and understood absolutely nothing of it and thought of it as unappealing chaotic noise.
-Many years later I have come across the album at various stages of my life, and each time, I have concluded something new about it.
+I was immediately attracted by the front cover, which I somehow found appealing.
+That cover told me what was inside it, was something special.
+I took the album home and understood absolutely nothing of it and thought of it as unappealing chaotic noise - a mistake.
+Over the years, I have come across the album at various stages of my life, and each time, I have discovered something new about it, found out that little bit more - and found it increasingly more fascinating.
 Needless say, the album is longtime a musical treasure and the good old Captain Beefheart has become an icon.

-The album wasn't an immediate success - hardly none of Captain Beefheart albums were commercial successes, but in retrospect none of his albums have been rejected, which I guess has to do with Van Vliet's mission as an artists: to create music free of conventions [this is not a statement by Van Vliet but my assessment].
-There's no doubt that Van Vliet was inspired by early American music and he is regarded as one the most genuine original blues rock vocalists.
-As a composer, he was unconventional and untamed.
+The album wasn't a big contemporary success - hardly any of Captain Beefheart albums experienced major commercial success, although, this one did reach number #21 in the UK.
+In retrospect however, none of his albums have been rejected as musical failures, which I guess has to do with Van Vliet's mission as an artists: to create music free of conventions [this is not a statement by Van Vliet but my assessment].
+There's no doubt that Van Vliet was inspired by early American music and he is nonetheless regarded as one the most genuine original blues rock vocalists.
+As a composer, he was quite unconventional and an untamed figure.
+He was always motivated by ideas of creativity and has always found his music labelled as avant-garde.
+Yes, it's experimental but he appears to have been inspired by free jazz and world music, and what he pursued was perhaps a confrontation of the perception of how music is established as a concept.
+Why and when do we understand something as music?

-Trout Mask Replica is a... 'wonderous' one-of-a-kind release.
-Some regard it as a stunning masterpiece, others as more of a non-sensical piece of work.
-No matter how people experience the album, there's no doubt that artists have and will continue to be inspired by its very ideas and its music, which in essence points to an unrestricted form.
-The album consists of 28 fragments of music - some sound alike and yet they all give you the taste of patternless music with bits of patterns.
-And the overwhelming thing is that it was made in 1969 and still sounds as something quite new.
+Trout Mask Replica is a... wonderous one-of-a-kind release.
+It's an extensive listen with around 80 mins. playing time.
+Some regard it as a stunning masterpiece, others see it as more of a non-sensical piece of formative artistic matter.
+The latter group of people, I find, often reject the album instantly, or quite early.
+Regardless, how people experience the album, there's no doubt that artists have and will continue to be inspired by its ideas and its output, which in essence comes from an unrestricted form.
+The album consists of 28 fragments of music - some tracks may sound alike and yet they all give you a taste of patternless music, paradoxically, with obvious traits of patterns.
+An overwhelming thing about it is that it was produced in 1969 and still sounds as something quite new.
 And did I mention, it's experimental?
-But hey, it's quite experimental and could be a bit of overwhelming to listen to in one long take.
+Actually, it's quite experimental and could be a bit of overwhelming to listen to in one long take.
+I'm still in doubt about how to regard it entirely - I guess, I might never will, I'm not a genius but not few have called Van Vliet just that.
+He may have been living in a period of acid heads but his ideas still made a lot of sense.
+Just the title of the album is something, isn't?!
+What is a 'trout mask'?
+And then a 'replica'!
+"Ah, the good old 'trout mask' but as a replica!
+The title itself plays with conception of an idea, of what is art and what sense does it make when we roll a dice and change the rules?

 Definitely recommended.